 - associate director and Co-PI of a series of research and development efforts involving Cognitively Guided Instruction, which is an elementary-mathematics professional development program for teachers: (1) Replicating the CGI Experiment in Diverse Environments (an RCT); (2) Follow-up to Replicating the CGI Experiment in Diverse Environments; and (3) Foundations for Success: Developing Effective Mathematics Educators through Cognitively Guided Instruction (an RCT).

 - a member of the University’s Social Sciences Institutional Review Board.

 Prior to coming to UM, Dr. Secada was professor of curriculum and instruction at the University of Wisconsin—Madison.
 At UW-Madison, Secada was director of Diversity in Mathematics Education, a fellowship-training Center on Learning and Teaching funded by the National Science Foundation; director of teacher-training and technical assistance centers devoted to teachers of students who received federal funding through Title 1, migrant education, bilingual education, and/or American Indian education; and a former associate dean of the School of Education.

+Professor Secada’s research interests include equity in education, mathematics education, bilingual education, school restructuring, professional development of teachers, student engagement, and reform.
 As director of the U.S. Department of Education’s Hispanic Dropout Project, he was senior author of its final report, No More Excuses, which was released at a White House press conference by then-Vice President Gore and Secretary of Education Riley.
-Secada was editor of the Review of Research in Education published by the American Educational Research Association (AERA); series editor for Changing the Faces of Mathematics published by the National Council of Teachers of Mathematics (NCTM).
+Secada was editor of the Review of Research in Education published by the American Educational Research Association (AERA) and series editor for Changing the Faces of Mathematics published by the National Council of Teachers of Mathematics (NCTM).